What is a trauma registry?

 LERN is currenlty working to implement a Statewide Trauma Registry.
 Below are links to the data dictionaries that outline reporting requirements for the hospital patient registry as well as the EMS patient registry.

 LERN State Trauma Registry Reports

-LERN has compiled the 2012 and 2013 data from four facilities participating in the LERN State Trauma Registry to assemble State Trauma Registry Reports.
+LERN has compiled the 2012, 2013 and 2014 data from facilities participating in the LERN State Trauma Registry to assemble State Trauma Registry Reports.
 These reports include standard dataset information estabilished by the National Trauma Data Bank (NTDB).